Transformed Linear Prediction for Extremes: Summary and discussion

+Following similar steps as in the previous application, we first estimate the $30\times 30$ TPDM $\Sigma_{\bX}$ from the training set using the 95\% quantile as the radial threshold.
+We select station ID 12722 (Coniston-Garden House, Cumbria) as the prediction target, since it has the smallest proportion of missing values among the stations considered.
+The left panel of Figure~\ref{fig:prcp} displays the pairwise extremal dependence between this target station and the remaining stations across the Cumbria and Lancashire regions, revealing stronger extremal dependence at nearby locations and weaker dependence with increasing distance.
+The TPDM estimates show little sensitivity to the choice of threshold, and similar dependence patterns are observed across different target stations.

+The right panel of Figure~\ref{fig:prcp} displays the estimated weights $\hat{\bm b}^*$, with larger magnitudes concentrated near the target station (marked with a star), reflecting the strongly localized nature of the extreme event.
+As in the NO$_2$ application, we compute predictions $\hX_{t,30}$ for all $t$, and restrict attention to cases in which $\hX_{t,30}$ exceeds its 0.95 quantile.
+Using the normalized angular measure obtained from the decomposition, along with the corresponding kernel density estimate, we evaluate the coverage of the transformed linear $95\%$ prediction intervals.
+Using the default kernel density bandwidth returned by the \texttt{kde} method results in a coverage rate of $84\%$, which we believe provides a reasonable representation of uncertainty in predicting extreme precipitation, despite being somewhat below the target nominal coverage.

+Because we work in the imputation setting for this application; that is, the training set contains observations of the value $X_{p+1}$ which will be predicted in the test set, $k$-fold cross validation can be used to set a kernel density bandwidth which directly optimizes the coverage bandwidth.
+We split the data into $k$-folds and, for each training set, estimate the TPDM and construct prediction intervals.
+For each bandwidth in $\{0.1,0.15,\ldots,0.7\},$ kernel density estimation is carried out, and the test set is used to evaluate the coverage rate for a target coverage rate (e.g., 0.95).
+The average coverage rate across splits is then computed, and the bandwidth yielding an average coverage closest to the target level is selected.
+The resulting $5$-fold cross-validated bandwidth results in a coverage rate of 94.5\%.

+For comparison with standard linear prediction, we compute the BLUP using the covariance matrix estimated from the training data and then obtain predictions for all $t$.
+Gaussian-based 95\% confidence intervals are then constructed using the estimated MSPE, and evaluation is restricted to predictions for which predicted values exceed its 0.95 quantile.
+After applying weights to square-root transformed data to account for skewness, the corresponding coverage rate is 0.31.

-\section{Summary and Discussion}
+\section{Summary and discussion}

-We have proposed a method for performing linear prediction when observations are large.
-To do so, we constructed an inner product space of nonnegative random variables arising from transformed linear combinations of independent regularly varying random variables.
-The elements of the TPDM correspond to these inner products if one is willing to assume that these random variables in $\mathcal{V}^q_+$.
-The projection theorem yields the optimal transformed linear predictor.
-Our method for obtaining prediction intervals shows very good performance both in a simulation study and in two applications.
-The method is simple and is based only on the TPDM which is estimable in high dimensions.
+We propose a method for linear prediction when observations are large.
+Our approach constructs an inner product space of nonnegative random variables derived from transformed linear combinations of independent regularly varying random variables, which enables the derivation of the optimal transformed linear predictor via the projection theorem.
+We illustrate its effectiveness for creating prediction intervals through both a simulation study and two data applications.
+This linear method is straightforward, relying only on the TPDM, which is estimable even in high dimensions.